MadMonkey87/InnerCore.Api.HueSync/README.md

 	var device = await  client.GetDeviceAsync();

 Next you'll need to register on the sync box in order to retrieve an access token for further request.
-Enusre that the box is turned on (led is white) and then press and hold the physical button (~1 sec) on your sync box until the led flashes green.
+Ensure that the box is turned on (led is white) and then press and hold the physical button (~1 sec) on your sync box until the led flashes green.
 After that you can retrieve the access token using

 	accessToken = await client.RegisterAsync("Demo", "MTIzNDU2Nzg5MDEyMzQ1Njc4OTAxMjM0NTY3ODkwMTI=", Environment.MachineName);

 *Note 1: you can choose whatever you like as the app- and the client name but you need a proper app secret.
 I guess later on you'll have to register at philips in order to get one but for now you can use the one above.*

 *Note 2: the returned access token will be null if the button has not yet been pressed.*

+*Note 3: you might need to be quick!*

+*Note 4: if the led turns red after a quick green flash: relax, all good!*

 Keep the access token save as you can use it later on!
 Instead of registering you can simply call HueSyncBoxClient.Initialize() with your token instead.